-Above is a very nice model that has a shelf that is also mirror.
+Above is a very nice model that has a shelf that has a mirror top finish.
 Reflections are always nice allowing for light to go throughout the room and give it a more air and open appearance.

-The first thought that comes to mind is a magazine rack.
+The first thought comes to mind is a magazine rack.
 The shape on the right is perfect for storing periodicals and books.
 It’s a clever design that creates a great wavy feel to the accent while providing storage.

-I accidentally spilled a drink as it can be misleading as to where the edge of the table is.
+I accidentally spilled a drink as it can mislead where the edge of the table is.
 I thought for sure I was fine, but apparently I was not seeing it correctly and it slid off the side.

 This small foot print in smoky glass is wonderful.
-It’s hard to find furnishings this size so we wanted to share it.
+It’s hard to find furnishings this size, so we wanted to share it.
 The way it stacks offers lots of great places to put things away and not necessarily on the top.

-This is fun design that really showcases the edges.
+This is a fun design that really showcases the edges.
 It is a great curve that is subtle, but contains a fresh modern quality to it.

 This white infused model is gorgeous.
-I like having the color inside the glass as it makes it easier to see the piece.
+I enjoy having the color inside the glass as it makes it easier to see the piece.
 In this living room it goes great with the thick rug and storage shelving.

 How very interesting that this contemporary coffee table uses a round chrome ball as a leg.
 I like how it breaks up the room more introducing a new element and color to the center of the space.
 This is a large format piece so make sure there is ample space for a piece this size.